-526. Topographic Wetness Index – Combining slope and upstream area to give you relative measure of wetness as the first places where the ground saturates, begins to pool, and generates runoff.
+526. Topographic Wetness Index – Combining slope and upstream area to give you the relative measure of wetness as the first place where the ground saturates, begins to pool, and generates runoff.

 527. Flow Direction – Coding the direction of flow with eight valid directions.
 (Flo 2D)

 528. Flow Estimator – Estimating flow rates with a series of spatially-located gauging stations.